mehtaharsh16/daniel.feldroy.com/posts/2008-02-plone-3-drives-me-to-drink.md

 While committing to SVN I got distracted and made a mistake.
 Then I reinstalled the project to make sure I hadn't broken anything else.
 All looked good.
 That ate up another 30 minutes but it was a good thing to check.

 So then I decided to test it out.
 And you know what?
-I can't get the addForm or editForm to work - you know the bits powered by zope.formlib.
+I can't get the addForm or editForm to work - you know the bits powered by `zope.formlib`.
 Instead I get a 404 error when I try and add my portlet.link portlet.
 I've banged my head a bit, since doing this in Zope 3 was a snap.
 Yet this Plone 3 portlet has been annoying.
 This looks to be so simple and I know I'll curse myself later for how obvious it must really, actually be.